-My 3 week old baby vomits then passes out and become limp immediately for about 1-2 minutes, he has done this 5 times.
+My 3-week old baby vomits then passes out and becomes limp immediately for about 1-2 minutes, he has done this 5 times.

-We took him to the hospital, but got different answers from different student doctors there, I wanted a experienced one, but my pediatrician was not affiliated with hospital, so I didn’t have a choice.
+We took him to the hospital, but got different answers from different student doctors there, I wanted an experienced one, but my pediatrician was not affiliated with the hospital, so I didn’t have a choice.

 Baby Vomiting And Passing Out – Possible Reasons

 I would keep persisting with getting good medical advice since your baby is so young.
 All babies vomit from time to time, and it can look like a lot when it is only a couple of teaspoonful.
 You didn’t say how much and how frequently your little boy vomits.